MTM123/DuckGaming/README.md

 When a player steps on said ore, it will move them to said minigame.

+* Make sure the hub is above y level 30 because player is teleported otherwise.

 # Compiling
 This project uses Maven 3 to manage dependencies, packaging, and shading of necessary classes.